renderpci/dedalo/Readme.md

 	2. Do the programing objects in the execution time (in real time).
 	3. Interpret the code and the data and translate to multiple formats (RDF, JSON-LD, SQL, CSV, XML, Dublin Core, HTML, PDF, etc)

-The ontology can be change in the time and this will change the data and the programing code; you can develop new functionalities without change the data, and you can change the metadata without change the code or the data.
+The ontology can be changed in the time and this will change the data and the programing code; you can develop new functionalities without change the data, and you can change the metadata without change the code or the data.

+Dédalo is based in linked data model, and use a relative, multireference and universal locator.
+THe locator can find a entity, section, component, and tag.
+In other words, the locator can find, archives (in others entities), records, fields, and part of the fields (sub-field data).

-Dédalo is a real multilingual app (Dédalo can use any language) in the interface and the managed data, with a multi-thesaurus and manage multiple resources and resolutions for video, image, pdf, notation scores, etc.
+Dédalo is a real multilingual app (Dédalo can use any language) in the interface and the managed data, has a multi-thesaurus engine and manage multiple resources and resolutions for video, image, pdf, notation scores, etc.

 Dédalo has a geo-reference for the cultural goods, interviews, etc. with points, areas, paths, etc and have a indexation and related model of multiple data sources with the thesaurus.